Wolfgang Kroll: Later years

 In August 1976, Kroll retired from the Department of Physics at NTU and continued to live at Taipei University.
 At that time, Kroll stated that he did not want to retire, but had to leave the campus because he had reached the university's retirement age.
 According to Kroll's estimation, he taught about 2,000 to 3,000 students during his 30 years of teaching at NTU.
-In 1988, at the suggestion of his early students, including Zhang Guolong and Lin Qingliang, Huang Huili, then head of the Department of Physics, proposed to the university that Kroll be awarded an honorary professorship.
+In 1988, at the suggestion of his early students, including Chang Kow-lung and Ching-Liang Lin, Huang Huili, then head of the Department of Physics, proposed to the university that Kroll be awarded an honorary professorship.
 The following year, Kroll became an honorary professor along with Xu Yunji.
 During his retirement, Kroll taught at the Department of Physics of the Chinese Cultural Institute, and also taught at Taipei Medical University.
 He also joined the Old Taiwan Club, which was founded by expatriates in Taiwan on December 6, 1980, and was selected as the "Oldest Taiwanese" at a gathering in March of the following year.

-However, in the late 1970s, as Taiwan's economy began to take off, prices rose, making Kroll's pension relatively meagre and his life difficult to provide for his medical needs when he became ill.
-As a result, he was assisted by a group of people, including students from his early premedical German classes, who had been taught by Kroll.
-In 1991, Professor Yang Xinnan, the head of the Department of Physics at NTU, initiated the "Professor Kroll Fund" and raised more than NT$1 million in a very short period.
+However, in the late 1970s, as Taiwan's economy began to take off, prices rose, making Kroll's pension insufficient to provide for his medical needs when he became ill.
+As a result, he was assisted by a group of people, including students who had been taught by Kroll in his early premedical German classes.
+In 1991, Professor Yang Xinnan, the head of the Department of Physics at NTU, initiated the "Professor Kroll Fund" and raised more than NT$ 1 million in a very short period.
 The doctor in charge of Kroll's care would also call him frequently to check on his health, but soon Kroll would impatiently respond to him in Japanese: "I can't die!".

-In January 1991, Kroll was admitted to NTU Hospital with asthma and oedema and recovered later.
+In January 1991, Kroll was admitted to NTU Hospital with asthma and oedema, from which he recovered.
 However, in February 1992, Kroll suffered a recurrence of emphysema and died at 11:00 a.m. on February 28 at NTU Hospital at the age of 87.
 The funeral service was conducted by Pastor Luo Rongguang, who later became the General Administrator of the Presbyterian Church in Taiwan.
 The funeral committee was composed of faculty members from the Department of Physics of NTU and students from Kroll's early career as a premedical student, to help his son, who had rushed to Taiwan from Japan to handle the funeral.
 Professor Kroll's Fund has also been repurposed to hold the "Kroll Memorial Lecture" at the Department of Physics of National Taiwan University every year.